top of page

 Real-time compliance alerts.
 When you are approaching a critical threshold in any country, the app should notify you immediately.
 International travel plans are harder to change on short notice, so early warnings are even more valuable than in a domestic context.

 Professional reporting for multiple jurisdictions.
 Your reports need to break down presence by country, not just by state.
 They should be formatted for use by international tax advisors, cross-border CPAs, and foreign tax authorities who may request documentation of your days.
+The same logic applies for state-level reporting, which we cover in our piece on why tax residency tracking matters.

 Offline functionality.
 International travelers frequently encounter areas with limited connectivity.
 The app should continue tracking your location even without an internet connection and sync the data when you are back online.